tarakanbg/gcmapper/README.md

 # Setting width, height and enabling terrain overlay:
 "egll-lowi".gcmap(:width => 800, :height => 400, :terrain => true) # => Returns an image map URL with set width, height and terrain

+# Setting width, height, enabling terrain overlay and disabling the city labels:
+"egll-lowi".gcmap(:width => 800, :height=>400, :terrain=>true, :city=>false) # => Returns an image map URL with set width, height and terrain, with city labels disabled

+# Setting the map to display the airports' names instead of the ICAO/IATA codes
+route = "egll-lowi"
+route.gcmap(:airport_name => true) # => Returns an image map URL with airport names displayed

+# Setting the map to display the airports' names and a terrain overlay
+route = "egll-lowi"
+route.gcmap(:airport_name => true, :terrain => true) # => Returns an image map URL with airport names and terrain displayed
 ```

 Finally, here's an example of how to use the gem in a Rails application: